The Chimney Hill Story

 What We Did

-If we had allowed ourselves to be distracted by this market's poor demographic data and the financing challenges this created, we would not be able to participate in the upside we saw in this market.
-The lack of liquidity in Ohio at the time created an obvious buyer's market, and this enabled us to negotiate very favorable acquisition terms that would almost fully protect our downside.
-In addition, owning the property meant that we could participate in the recovery upside we envisioned.
+In addition, owning the property meant that we could participate in the recovery we envisioned in this submarket.
 Our favorable purchase price gave us a nearly free option on the latter, and since we were patient capital, time was on our side.
 In addition, thanks to our capital markets experience, we were able to place the debt directly with a CMBS conduit at nearly full leverage with no recourse.
-This increased our return on equity and lowered our risk.
+This increased our return on equity and lowered our risk related to recourse and personal guarantees.

 Epilogue